HAET2021/HAET2021.github.io/cfp.md

 - equilibrium-propagation-based techniques and/or their hardware implementations,
 - few-shot/few-labels and semi-supervised learning methods for training on chip.

+# Competition rules

+The competition consists of two tasks, and contestants are free to target only one or both tasks.
+The first task is training a network on CIFAR10, and the second one is training on CIFAR100.
+Note that to be considered in the competition, submissions  are required to achieve at least 93% top-1 accuracy for CIFAR10 and 78% top-1 accuracy for CIFAR100.
+The authors can either provide a description of the method and the obtained results, or submit a 4 pages paper if they want to present their work at the workshop session as well.
+Note that submitting the code is mandatory for the competition, and to do so, we invite authors to submit their code as supplementary material.
+The three less complex methods will be awarded.

+Complexity is defined by the number of parameters plus the number of operations required to compute the training process.
+Note that in this context, we assume that all operations are equivalent.
+For instance, if a given input is multiplied by a weight, then added with a bias and passed through a RELU, we consider that 3 operations have been performed.

 # Awards and Prizes

 Thanks to our sponsors, in addition to best paper awards we will also award a prize for the most energy-efficient hardware architecture and a prize for the fastest training method on compute clusters (details coming soon).